eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/DCM-Kit/operation-view.md

 ### Prerequisites

-Furter information can be found in the [GitHub repository](https://github.com/eclipse-tractusx/demand-capacity-mgmt)
+Further information can be found in the [GitHub repository](https://github.com/eclipse-tractusx/demand-capacity-mgmt)

 ### Authorization information

-Furter information can be found in the [GitHub repository](https://github.com/eclipse-tractusx/demand-capacity-mgmt)
+Further information can be found in the [GitHub repository](https://github.com/eclipse-tractusx/demand-capacity-mgmt)

 ### Deployment

-Furter information can be found in the [GitHub repository](https://github.com/eclipse-tractusx/demand-capacity-mgmt)
+Further information can be found in the [GitHub repository](https://github.com/eclipse-tractusx/demand-capacity-mgmt)

 ## Notice